vlvagerviwager/protect-your-privacy/README.md

 Kids need to reclaim their data and security… especially at school | https://techcrunch.com/2016/09/21/kids-need-to-reclaim-their-data-and-security-especially-at-school/ |
 Deploying uBlock Origin for Firefox with CCK2 and Group Policy | https://decentsecurity.com/ublock-for-firefox-deployment/ | Block ads in Firefox at your company.
 Adblocking for Internet Explorer without an extension: Enterprise deployment | https://decentsecurity.com/adblocking-for-internet-explorer-deployment/ | Block ads in IE at your company.
+How to Keep Your Internet Browser History Private | http://www.teenvogue.com/story/how-to-keep-your-internet-history-private

 ## General news / info